The Resilient Rhode Island Act of 2014

 Mitigation (greenhouse gas emissions reductions)

-- Includes strategies and mechanisms with measurable goals and targets for each sector, including but not limited to: offering market based mechanisms, expanding financing and investment tools, modernizing the electric grid, improving incentives for combined heat and power systems, etc.
+- Includes strategies and mechanisms with measurable goals and targets for each sector, including but not limited to: offering market based mechanisms, expanding financing and investment tools, modernizing the electric grid, improving incentives for combined heat and power systems.

-- Establishes a climate change science advisory council that periodically reviews and considers current science regarding climate change and Rhode Island’s programs of adaptation and mitigation;
+- Establishes a climate change adaptatation advisory council and a climate science and technology advisory council that periodically review and consider current science regarding climate change and Rhode Island’s programs of adaptation and mitigation

 - Sunsets the RI Climate Change Commission and creates a climate change adaptation committee that will integrate vulnerability assessments, set goals and standards for measurable progress.